Yas2020/Django/README.md

             cd ~//path/to/django/MyDjSite
             python3 manage.py startapp ads
 Then add this app to `MyDjSite/MyDjSite/settings.py` and `MyDjSite/MyDjSite/urls.py`.
 The tables and their schema in the data base is defined in `ads/model.py`.
+There are differen types of field in tables such as _Char_, _Integer_, _Binary_, _text_ etc. Both _one-to-many_ and _many-to-many_ data models exist in the table designs.
+Many-to-many models are done through a third table delared by a keyword arg "through" in Django.

 Different users own each row in a data model and we only allow a user to edit/modify the rows that belong to them.
 Any user can see all rows but can only edit their owns.
 To do this, we create a new module `owner.py` in which we overwrite some generic view methods (ListView, UpdateView, CreateView etc.) in django.

 Django has an admin feature that helps building users table for login/logout feature.
 One can create supersuer acccount to login to /admin page and control other users (create new users, delete them or give them permissions of various types, associate them wiht groups etc.) To do this, run

              python3 manage.py createsuperuser

 Login functionality is built into Django and included in your `setting.py` by default (`django.contib.auth`).
 Also one has to add a path to the `url.py`
 (`path('accounts/', include('django.contrib.auth.urls`) inside the project.
-To allow the control th elook and feel of login page, we must provide a template called `registration/login.html`.
+To allow the control the look and feel of login page, we must provide a template called `registration/login.html`.
 This is a global template and will be found by django anywhere.
-So we can put htis in any of our application template folder.
-In our case, this is placed in home application.
+So we can put this in any of our application template folder.
+In our case, this is placed in _home_ application.

 `crispy_forms` library is used to shape some forms to make them look slightly better, instead of the boring default look.

+In `forms.py`, the _clean_ and _save_ methods of standard model form is overwritten to handle optional pictures for ads.
+Picture file is recieved as
+"InMemoryUploadedFile" from user, its size is checked and after its _content type_ extracted, the picture file is saved as binary type
+(bytearray).

+Make your favicon and place it in `home/static/favicon.ico`.

+The python module `github_settings-dist.py` make social login work.
+You need to insert your own client ID and secret you get from github, and also you can register your app with github (on your localhost, for example).

+A search feature is added to ad_list page, in addition to favorite star icons.
+These are integrated features in the front-end that either query(in the case of search) or save data (in the case of favourites) in the back-end.